Coin Dot, Fenton Updated 11/21/2011

-Fenton's Coin Dot is distinctive for it stippled dots.
+Fenton's Coin Dot is distinctive for its large dots, either stippled or plain.
 A fairly common pattern rarely selling for much except in red.
-A similar pattern, with smooth dots, is is generally thought Westmoreland's Pearly Dots, although some collectors feel Fenton may have made some without the stippled dots.
+A similar pattern, with smooth dots only, is generally thought to be Westmoreland's Pearly Dots.
 Coin Dot is sometimes mistakenly listed as Coin Spot, a Dugan pattern found only in compotes.
-Plates, rosebowls, and compotes invariably have smooth dots, so those have been listed with Pearly Dots.
-Easily found on ebay in common colors.
+Coin Dot is found on eBay in common colors.

 Blue, ice cream shape, 185 (2002),